CrackedPolishedBlackstoneBricksMC/voldeloom/README.md

 ## what each provider actually does

+***(This section is fairly outdated because I've been splitting the providers into more bite-sized pieces)***

 What's funny is that there's actually dependencies *between* providers too, but there isn't actually a system for that, providers just call `provide` on each other.
-Then the provider scheduler might run the provider again and it'd just see that it already output something and fail.
+Then the provider scheduler might run the provider again and it'd just see that it already output something and fail. ***This is still true actually lol, accessing my version of dep providers in the wrong order will cause a fail, but I'm trying to write things in a way where the relations between providers remain fairly contained***

 ### `ForgeProvider`